davidshq-learning/hello-claude-dotnet/README.md

 A really basic example of using the Anthropic API to access Claude using the plain REST API rather than using an SDK.

+## Acknowledgments
+Written in collaboration with Cursor and GitHub Copilot.

 ## Setup

 Rename `.env-example` to `.env` and add your Anthropic API key.

+Right now there are a few different functions you can run but you have to manually comment the ones you want to run in:

+1. A straightforward question
+2. Rewriting text from a PDF in modern English
+3. Getting the named characters from text of a PDF

+The latter two can be run against the PDF included in this project.

 ## Running